Asset sale

 Estimates only — not tax advice.
 Every deal has facts that change the number.
 Talk to a CPA before acting.

-The exit-tax calculator is a high-intent way in, but we work with owners long before a sale is on the table.
-Adjust the inputs, then tell us which track fits — we’ll follow up with a planning call.
+Use this as a starting point, not a final answer.
+We work with owners long before a sale is on the table — adjust the inputs, get a rough number, and schedule a call if it raises questions.
 Educational illustration only — not tax, legal, or investment advice.

 Estimate